padzxx/piratequesting/readme.txt

 Version History
 ---------------

+v2.0b5
+- Fixes bug which caused previous version to not open the sidebar
+- Adds options to the options dialog
+- Modifies styles slightly

+v2.0b4
+- Fixes Inventory, equipment, and edibles bug caused by FM changing the category identifiers
+- Adds forum module to reduce the size of people's signatures (adds scrollbars; viewable area is the height of two unadjusted images)
+- Modifies sizes and improves auto-adjustment of many elements to help reduce overall sidebar screen-space

 v2.0b3
 - Should fix the problem with loading duplicate overlays. now check for duplicate non-null tab ids and tabpanel ids, as well as duplicate filenames